 Considerable construction is taking place between the two "Office" buildings.
 It will continue until probably August next year.
 A consequence is that parking space is limited for Woods visitors to two or three places.
 Before we regain more spaces next year, please consider entering the woods at the south entrance at the end of Little Brook Rd (off Raymond St)

 To ensure safety for visitors walking the trails more than 30 dead trees overhanging trees or large limbs have been removed.
 Thanks to Darien Land Trust and Parks and Rec,

 Thanks to the more than 30 people who helped distribute and rake three huge piles of wood chips.
 Their work makes our trails safer and more enjoyable to walk.

 Sunny skies and cheerful chatter made for a happy few hours.

 Our annual TRAIL FIX is scheduled for SUNDAY April 23 from 11-1pm.
-Bring a hard rake,(pitch) fork and if possible a wheel barrow to distribute WOODCHIPS.
+Join us!

 Our Christmas tree near the "office" entrance is decorated to say MERRY CHRISTMAS to all our loyal visitors

 Thank you for all those who joined us for nature activities and fun for the whole family on our 3rd biennial Trails Discovery Day.
 It was held on Sunday September 11th from 11am to 3pm in Dunlap/Selleck's Woods.
 It included Nature Scavenger hunts, Hands-on Animal Exhibits from Animal Embassy, Learn the Trails map reading/hiking, I-Spy Corner bird/animal sightings, a great Food Truck, Music and Fairy houses, and fifty acres of nature preserve fun!